-In Q2 2022, the Station Locator saw modest growth in the number of private EVSE ports, with an increase of 671 ports (3.4%) compared to Q1 2023.
-Specifically, private EVSE ports rose from 19,653 in Q1 2023 to 20,324 in Q2 2023.
-The growth can be mainly attributed to the addition of Level 2 EVSE ports from both the AmpUp and SWTCH Energy networks, along with non-networked EVSE.
-Both AmpUp and SWTCH Energy provided large updates to the Station Locator in Q2.
+In Q3 2023, the Station Locator saw marginal growth in the number of private EVSE ports, with an increase of 536 ports (2.8%) compared to the previous quarter.
+Specifically, private EVSE ports rose from 20,324 in Q2 2023 to 20,889 in Q3 2023.
+The increase in port counts can be primarily attributed to the addition of non-networked Level 2 EVSE ports, as well as the integration of new Level 2 EVSE ports on the SWTCH Energy and ChargePoint networks.
+Notably, SWTCH Energy provided large updates to the Station Locator in Q3.
+While Level 2 EVSE saw the greatest number of new ports installed in Q3, private DC fast EVSE experienced the most growth (11.0%) among charging levels.
 The following sections break down the growth of private EVSE ports by level, as well as by three specific types: workplace, multifamily housing, and fleet charging.

 Private EV charging refers to EV charging stations that are available only to certain drivers for specific purposes, such as charging for transit fleets or employee-only charging at workplaces.
 Although the Station Locator team proactively seeks out new station openings to include, the opening of private workplace charging stations may not necessarily be shared publicly.
 The Station Locator team therefore relies on Clean Cities coalitions, industry partners, and Station Locator users to share this information.
-Due to the challenge in collecting these data, private, nonresidential charging stations are likely underrepresented in the Station Locator; however, the Station Locator team is continually working to improve data collection in these areas.
+Due to the challenge in collecting these data, private, nonresidential charging stations are likely underrepresented in the Station Locator.
+However, the Station Locator team is continually working to improve data collection in these areas.